Vermont Court Records

 Typically, Vermont tort law is contained in Title 12: Civil Procedure of the state statutes.

-Following the statute of limitation rule, aggrieved parties who suffer injury from a tort incident can bring the case before the civil court within three years from the incident.
-If the three-year window elapses, aggrieved parties cannot seek compensation in court.
+Following the statute of limitation rule, aggrieved parties who suffer injury from a tort incident may bring the case before the civil court within three years of the incident.
+If the three-year window elapses, aggrieved parties may become ineligible to seek compensation in court.

-In personal injury cases, the civil court can reduce or remove the amount of damages if the claimant has a degree of fault in the incident.
-Known as the comparative fault law, the court reduces compensation if the claimant carries less than half of the blame.
+In personal injury cases, the civil court may reduce or remove the amount of damages if the claimant has a degree of fault in the incident.
+Known as the comparative fault law, the court may reduce compensation if the claimant carries less than half of the blame.
 However, the court does not award any damages if the claimant is responsible for a large portion of the fault that resulted in the injurious incident.

 What Kinds of Cases are Covered by Tort Law in Vermont?

-Vermont tort law covers the following kind of cases:
+Vermont tort law typically covers the following kinds of cases:

 - Injuries arising from car accidents